Prostate Artery Embolization (PAE) in Los Angeles

 Prostate artery embolization consultation with prostate artery embolization specialist

-Prostate Artery Embolization Risks
+Risks Of Prostate Artery Embolization

 The most drastic complication of prostate artery embolization is nontarget embolization, which describes the accidental injection of particles into arteries that supply the bladder or the rectum rather than the prostate.
 Nontarget embolization can cause tissue necrosis and organ damage.
 However, readers should know that imaging technology is now used to simulate injections before the actual injection takes place, allowing operators to ensure safe injections and minimize the risk of nontarget embolization [2].